Nissan Scholarship (NISS)

-- Signed copy of the first two pages of parent’s MS Resident Individual Income Tax Return for the current tax filing year.
-Independent students would provide signed copy of student’s tax return for the current tax filing year.
+- Signed copy of the first two pages of parent’s Mississippi State Tax Return for the current tax filing year.
+Independent students would provide signed copy of student’s Mississippi State Tax Return for the current tax filing year.
 Am I dependent or independent?

 - Copy of Mississippi driver’s license, unless you elected to submit it electronically during the online application

 - ACT or SAT scores